-(i) For trade receivables, cash and bank balances and amount due from a related party, the Group has applied the simplified approach in IFRS 9 to measure the loss allowance at lifetime ECL.
+(i) For trade receivables, the Group has applied the simplified approach in IFRS 9 to measure the loss allowance at lifetime ECL.
 The Group determines the expected credit losses on these items by using a provision matrix, estimated based on the credit rating of the debtors, adjusted as appropriate to reflect current conditions and estimates of future economic conditions.
 Accordingly, the credit risk profile of these assets is presented based on their past due status in terms of the provision matrix.
+For cash and bank balances and due from a related party, the Group as applied the simplified approach in IFRS 9 to measure the loss allowance at 12-month ECL.